mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Research off-the-shelf DAQ systems with stats that we need
 - [ ] Want to test cylinder on 4 SiPM and glued and painted sphere on SiPM in 14.1 MeV beam to try understand why the edge is so much lower for sphere on SiPM in my thesis
 - [ ] Count number of neutrons in lead cap stuff in peak and not in peak, as fn of lead thickness
-- [ ] Put some comments in the code...
 - [ ] Efficiency measurements
-- [ ] Plot different tof options on the same axes, for with and without PSD
 - [ ] Energy peak must be the same as the peak energy as calculated.
 Fudge the distance to make it work (distance in sphere)
-- [ ] Play with CFD parameters to see how that affects the time (probably shouldn't shift by 6 samples)
-- [ ] Plot with CARI7 for the balloon, at least at low altitudes to calibrate CPM to dose
 - [ ] When looking at particle type and dose from simulation, look at high and low LET
-- [ ] Which spectra in CARI7 do we use?
-Feels strange to take everything except neutrons

 ## In Progress